-Lukoil focus on organic growth, not M&A. This of course reduces the risk for ill-fated acquisitions (overpaying, clash of cultures etc.).
+Lukoil focuses on organic growth, not M&A. This, of course, reduces the risk for ill-fated acquisitions (overpaying, clash of cultures etc.).

 The dividend has top priority and buybacks are just secondary.

-For 2019 shareholders have already received 192 roubles in dividend, and later during the summer the board will decide if they are going to distribute the remaining planned 350 roubles.
-As of writing, Lukoil trades at 4 780 roubles on Moscow Stock Exchange, indicating a dividend yield of about 4% on the already paid out dividend.
+For 2019 shareholders have already received 192 roubles in dividends, and later during the summer, the board will decide if they are going to distribute the remaining planned 350 roubles.
+As of writing, Lukoil trades at 4 780 roubles on the Moscow Stock Exchange, indicating a dividend yield of about 4% on the already paid out dividend.
 There is a 15% withholding tax on the dividend.